 - Bus transport is in comfortable private tourism coach

 - 13 nights in hotels at 4-star and 5 -star hotels, double occupancy, including breakfast

-- Meals (**), all meals as described in the program above, including wine, in other words:
+- Meals as described in the program above (*):

-- One farewell dinner including tango show in Buenos Aires
+- One dinner with tango show in Buenos Aires, including wine

 - Day excursion as per the above program, including entry fees when relevant

 - Local English speaking guide

-- Wine guiding and wine tutoring by BKWine’s expert guide and co-founder, Britt Karlsson (see more below)
+- Wine guiding and wine tutoring by BKWine’s expert guides and founders, Britt Karlsson and Per Karlsson (see more below)

 (*) See below for more useful information on our meals.